 Office of Student Finance

 231 Pillsbury Dr. S.E.

 Electronic funds transfer

 A sponsor may revoke current financial support for any student by sending the University an official notification by mail or e-mail.
 Revocation does not apply retroactively.
-Upon notification, the student will be expected to pay outstanding charges.
-Until the charges are paid, the student may be subject to late payment sanctions, including assessment of late payment charges, inability to register for future terms, cancellation from classes, and inability to obtain transcripts.
+Upon notification, the student will be expected to pay all outstanding charges.
+Until the charges are paid, the student’s account may be subject to late payment sanctions, including an assessment of late payment charges, inability to register for future terms, cancellation from classes, and inability to obtain transcripts.